ViTAE-Transformer/MTP/Readme.md

 # 🔥 Update

+**2024.03.29**

+- The *semantic segmentation* finetuned models are released!

 **2024.03.28**

+- The *rotated object detection* finetuned models are released!

+**2024.03.28**

-- The finetuned models of horizontal and rotated object detections are released!
+- The *horizontal object detection* finetuned models are released!

 **2024.03.27**

-- The classification finetuned models are released!
+- The *scene classification* finetuned models are released!

 **2024.03.26**